 Warning: The entrypoint variable is deprecated, you should use the equivalent pe.entry_point from the PE module instead.
-Starting with YARA 2.2 you'll get a warning if you use entrypoint and it will be completely removed in future versions.
+Starting with YARA 3.0 you'll get a warning if you use entrypoint and it will be completely removed in future versions.

-2.3.5 Accessing data at a given position
+2.3.6 Accessing data at a given position

 There are many situations in which you may want to write conditions that depends on data stored at a certain file offset or memory virtual address, depending if we are scanning a file or a running process.
-In those situations you can use one of the following functions to read from the file at the given offset:
+In those situations you can use one of the following functions to read data from the file at the given offset:

 '''

 int8(<offset or virtual address>)

 int16(<offset or virtual address>)

 int32(<offset or virtual address>)

 uint8(<offset or virtual address>)

 uint16(<offset or virtual address>)

 uint32(<offset or virtual address>)

+int8be(<offset or virtual address>)

+int16be(<offset or virtual address>)

+uint32be(<offset or virtual address>)

+uint16be(<offset or virtual address>)

+uint2be(<offset or virtual address>)

+uint32be(<offset or virtual address>)

+uint32be(<offset or virtual address>)

 '''

 The intXX functions read 8, 16, and 32 bits signed integers from <offset or virtual address>, while functions uintXX read unsigned integers.
 Both 16 and 32 bits integer are considered to be little-endian.
+If you want to read a big-endian integer use the corresponding function ending in be.
 The <offset or virtual address> parameter can be any expression returning an unsigned integer, including the return value of one the uintXX functions itself.
 As an example let's see a rule to distinguish PE files:

 '''

 rule IsPE

 {

 condition:

 // MZ signature at offset 0 and ...

 uint16(0) == 0x5A4D and

 // ...
 PE signature at offset stored in MZ header at 0x3C

 uint32(uint32(0x3C)) == 0x00004550

-}

 '''

-2.3.6 Sets of strings
+2.3.7 Sets of strings

-There are circumstances in which is necessary to express that the file should contain a certain number strings from a given set.
+There are circumstances in which it is necessary to express that the file should contain a certain number strings from a given set.
 None of the strings in the set are required to be present, but at least some of them should be.
 In these situations the operator of come into help.